dsaidgovsg/terraform-modules/modules/vault-ssh/README.md

 `user_data` scripts of the Core's servers and clients will check for the presence of this key in Consul to configure themselves accordingly.

 You can update the servers for Consul and Nomad as you would do usually.
+Remember to do this one by one, especially for Consul because if more servers than the Raft consensus that Consul uses goes down, the Consul cluster will become unavailable and new servers will not be able to configure themselves.

 However, for Vault, you must take care to ensure the following while you are updating them: